 While I enjoy making images using digital cameras, there are still a few things that I miss about shooting film.

 Surprise.
-If you read my post “A Photographer’s Three Phases of Development” you know that Phase One occurs immediately after a new shooter purchases their first camera and discover photography’s potential for fun and creativity.
+The first phase of a Photographer’s Three Phases of Development” occurs immediately after a new shooter purchases their first camera and discover photography’s potential for fun and creativity.
 During this time, novice shooters are fearless and enthusiastically exploring their world creating images that look so much better than they could have ever imagined.
 You still get that with film but with digital you get to see the images, right away.
 It may satisfy our urge for instant gratification but I’ll leave it up to you if you think that’s a good or bad thing.

 The Total Travel Experience.
 When traveling, in addition to all the normal photo stuff, I’ll also take a laptop and blank CDs to make back-up images while on the road.
 That’s just more gear to lug and I hate having to lug extra stuff around.
 When Mary and I went to Las Vegas recently to celebrate our wedding anniversary all I took was a digital point-and-shoot camera.
 Laptops are just one more airport hassle and I’ve spent far too many nights, while on the road sorting and backing up images when I should have been out soaking up the local culture.